 Treatment begins with an individual recognizing that a problem exists and then taking action to change.

 Family, friends, and even employers can play a pivotal role in helping motivate individuals to seek and remain in treatment.

 In the context of loving, compassionate connections, individuals can recover.

 Addiction, however, affects the entire family system.
 Couples or family therapy may be beneficial to improve overall family functioning.
 Self-help groups, such as Al-anon or Alateen, may be a good source of support for afflicted family members.

 Many employers provide Employee Assistance Programs (EAPs) that can assist individuals in accessing resources to address problems of addiction.

-To learn more, visit our How to Help an Addict guide.
+To learn more, visit our How to Approach and/or Help an Addict guide.

 - Peele, S. (2004).
 7 Tools to Beat Addiction.
 Three Rivers Press: New York, NY.